measurement-factory/squid-notes/thumbs.md

 ----

-When referencing a commit ID from a Squid commit message or documentation:
+<a name="pr-commit-id"></a>When referencing a commit ID from a Squid commit message or documentation:
 ----

 1. Avoid references to commits outside of the official Squid repository.
 If